 - Official job offer letter with compensation;

-- Documents which prove you will start a commercial enterprise in the U.S and the investment.
+- Documents that prove you will start a commercial enterprise in the U.S and the investment.

 In addition, you will also have to pay a $160 application fee for processing.
 The U.S government maintains the right to change the fees based on inflation.
 When you submit the application, you will be placed in an applicant pool.